ravibalikai/data_assignment/README.md

 # data_assignment
-Collection of 20 data science and analytics assignments covering Python, Machine Learning and more — part of ExcelR Data Science course.
+Collection of 20 data science  assignments covering Python, Machine Learning and more — part of ExcelR Data Science course.